-The head of each military department or defense agency assigns responsibility for the preparation of each Business Plan to a subordinate organization.
-For example, the Secretary of the Air Force assigns the plan for the realignment of McGuire Air Force Base to Air Mobility Command, which is responsible for that installation.
-Air Mobility Command is empowered to coordinate details of the plan with the other applicable services.
+The head of each military department or defense agency assigned responsibility for the preparation of each Business Plan to a subordinate organization.
+For example, the Secretary of the Air Force assigned the plan for the realignment of McGuire Air Force Base to Air Mobility Command, which is responsible for that installation.
+Air Mobility Command is empowered to coordinate details of the plan with the other services affected by that particular BRAC recommendation.
 After the plan's formulation, the Secretary of the Air Force or his delegate reviews and approves it.
 The plan is then submitted to the Installation Capability Council (ICC) at DOD for review and approval.

-The Deputy Under Secretary of Defense for Installations and Environment (I&E), currently Mr. Philip W. Grone, chairs the ICC, which consists of senior executives and military officers drawn from the Office of the Secretary of Defense, the military departments, and the Joint Staff.
-After approving each Business Plan, the ICC forwards it to the department's higher-echelon Infrastructure Steering Group (ISG) for further review.
-The ISG chair, the USD (AT&L), has the final approving authority.
+The Deputy Under Secretary of Defense for Installations and Environment (DUSD (I&E)), currently Mr. Philip W. Grone, chairs the ICC, which consists of senior executives and military officers drawn from the Office of the Secretary of Defense, the military departments, and the